stepzen-dev/snippets/pocs/obfuscated-endpoint-url/README.md

 ## Analytics

-Using the analytics dashboard the account owner can see activity with this specific endpoint, so be handing out individual endpoints the account owner can track who has evaluated the endpoint.
+Using the analytics dashboard the account owner can see activity with this specific endpoint, so by handing out individual endpoints the account owner can track how extensively the endpoint has been evaluated.

 ## Single-use & deleting